angelinopersia/papofic/README.md

 ## How you can contribute

-### Template themes
+### Model themes

-There is a number of themes available from the start, but you may create a theme of your own and offer to have it added in the project through a pull request.
-If the theme is up to standards, it will be merged into the project.
+There are multiple themes already available, but you may create a theme of your own and offer to have it added in the project through a pull request.
+If the theme is up to certain standards, it will be merged into the project.

 #### Your contribution is compatible if: